Planck units

-In particle physics and physical cosmology, Planck units are a system of units of measurement defined exclusively in terms of four universal physical constants: c, G, ħ, and k_{B} (described further below).
+In particle physics and physical cosmology, Planck units are a system of units of measurement defined exclusively in terms of four universal physical constants: c, G, ħ, and k_{B}.
 Expressing one of these physical constants in terms of Planck units yields a numerical value of 1.
 They are a system of natural units, defined using fundamental properties of nature (specifically, properties of free space) rather than properties of a chosen prototype object.
 Originally proposed in 1899 by German physicist Max Planck, they are relevant in research on unified theories such as quantum gravity.

 The term Planck scale refers to quantities of space, time, energy and other units that are similar in magnitude to corresponding Planck units.
 This region may be characterized by particle energies of around ×10^19 GeV or ×10^9 J, time intervals of around ×10^−43 s and lengths of around ×10^-35 m (approximately the energy-equivalent of the Planck mass, the Planck time and the Planck length, respectively).
 At the Planck scale, the predictions of the Standard Model, quantum field theory and general relativity are not expected to apply, and quantum effects of gravity are expected to dominate.
 One example is represented by the conditions in the first 10^{−43} seconds of our universe after the Big Bang, approximately 13.8 billion years ago.

-The four universal constants that, by definition, have a numeric value 1 when expressed in these units are:
+The four universal constants that, by definition, have a numerical value 1 when expressed in these units are: